cozy/cozy-stack/docs/client-app-dev.md

 requests for the stack (it can be guessed, but with the nested vs flat subdomains structures, it's better to get the information from the stack).
 To do that, when the application loads its HTML index file, the stack will parse it as a template and will insert the relevant values.
+The configuration can be injected as a JSON with `{{.CozyData}}`.

+If you need more control or have some compatibility issues, it is possible to inject the individual values with:

 -   `{{.Token}}` will be replaced by the token for the application.
 -   `{{.Domain}}` will be replaced by the stack hostname.